pmalley130/IPv6-Transition-Helpers-Public/README.md

 ### Add-AddressObjects.ps1
 Add-AddressObjects creates address objects on the firewall out of an array of addressObjects{}.
 Each hashtable requires the name key for the name of the object, and either "ip6" key for an IPv6 address or "subnet" key for an IPv4 address.
 Requires -fwfqdn (the FQDN of the firewall), -addressObjects (the name/value pairs that make the firewall objects), and -vdom (the vdom the object is in)

-### Update-PolicyAddresses.ps1
-Update-PolicyAddresses updates the IPv4 and IPv6 addresses in a policy object.
-Note, the firewall will return an error if you add a type of address to src and not destination, i.e., an IPv6 address in src and only IPv4 addresses in dst.
-Requires -fwfqdn (the FQDN of the firewall), -policyid (the policy # of the firewall policy you're updating), -vdom (the vdom the policy is in), [-srcaddr, -dstaddr] (hashtable arrays of values representing the IPv4 source and destination addresses to add to the firewall, only needs "name" key) AND/OR [-srcaddr6, -dstaddr6] (hashtable arrays of values representing the IPv6 source and destination addresses to add to the firewall, only needs "name" key)

-### Dualstack-Policy.ps1
-Dualstack-policy accepts a firewall policy, looks at the IPv4 sources and destinations, converts all groups and objects to IPv6, and adds them to the policy.
-Accepts pipeline input.
-Requires -policy (a firewall policy object returned by Get-Policy)